Reforms of Russian orthography: Practical implementation

 In December 1917, the People's Commissariat of Education, headed by A. V. Lunacharsky, issued a decree stating, "All state and government institutions and schools without exception should carry out the transition to the new orthography without delay.
-From 1 January 1918, all government and state publications, both periodical and non-periodical to be printed in the new style."
+From 1 January 1918, all government and state publications, both periodical and non-periodical are to be printed in the new style."
 The decree was nearly identical to the proposals put forth by the May Assembly, and with other minor modifications formed the substance of the decree issued by the Soviet of People's Commissars in October 1918.

 In this way, private publications could formally be printed using the old (or more generally, any convenient) orthography.
 The decree forbade the retraining of people previously trained under the old norm.
 A given spelling was considered incorrect only if it violated both the old and the new norms.